Generics

 Implied Upper Bound is Nullable

-In Kotlin Generics, the upper bound of type parameter T
+In Kotlin Generics, the upper bound of type parameter T would be Any?.
+Therefore for this class:

-class Consumer<T: Any>
+class Consumer<T: Any>Declaration-site variance

 Declaration-site variance can be thought of as declaration of use-site variance once and for all the use-sites.